thijew/blok-tech-1/docs/concept.md

 ## Job story

-For my final job story I am going to focus on the first job story:
+For my final job story:
+> When a new user enters my site, I want them to be able to fill in a form, with some basic information about themselves, the reservation time and the amount they want to reserve, so that I can send them a confirmation e-mail and show the data to the client.

+*Iterartions:*

-> When a new user enters my site, I want them to able to find the order form easily, so that I can know what they want to reserve.
+> 1. When a new user enters my site, I want them to able to find the order form easily, so that I can know what they want to reserve.

-Because this is the main feature the client wants to get done, but I want to try and finish all job stories.

 ### Requirement list